-Thought not nearly as impressive, or as easily accessible, as Mesa Verde National Park, it is a nice place to view cliff dwellings with virtually no crowds.
+Though not nearly as impressive, or as easily accessible, as Mesa Verde National Park, it is a nice place to view cliff dwellings with virtually no crowds.

 Navajo National Monument is located about an hour away from Monument Valley and 1.5 hours away from Page.

 To get there, turn on either Rte 564 or Rte 221.
 Note, however, that Rte 221 is a dirt road between Shonto and Navajo National Monument, and is pretty sandy and rough in certain parts.
 I used this road to shave off some backtracking, but if you’re at all concerned, it isn’t that much farther to just use Rte 564 in and out.

 - Discover The Best Activities When Visiting Page, Arizona And Lake Powell.